hashgraph/hedera-smart-contracts/tools/custom/raw-bytecode-analyser/README.md

 The script can be run from the command line with the following arguments:

 - `contract_id`: The ID of the smart contract whose bytecode you want to analyze.
+- `--mainnet`: Optional flag to use the Mainnet Mirror Node URL.
 - `--previewnet`: Optional flag to use the Previewnet Mirror Node URL.
-- `--testnet`: Optional flag to use the Testnet Mirror Node URL.

-If no network flag is specified, the script defaults to using the Mainnet Mirror Node URL.
+If no network flag is specified, the script defaults to using the Testnet Mirror Node URL.

 ### Basic Command